redhat-documentation/newdoc/README.md

     Add AsciiDoc include statements to include modules.
 See [Include Files](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/#include-files) in the AsciiDoc Syntax Quick Reference.

     Alternatively, you can use the `--include-in` option when creating the assembly to generate modules and include them automatically, in a single step.
 See the description in the *Options* section.

+## Creating a new snippet file

+1. In the directory where snippets are located, use `newdoc` to create a new file:

+    ```
+    snippets-dir]$ newdoc --snippet "A reusable note"
+    ```

+    You can use the short forms instead: `newdoc -s "A reusable note"`.

+2. Rewrite the placeholders in the generated file with your docs.

 ## Validating a file for Red Hat requirements